Campus-Castolo/m143/backup-project/proposal-doupont-holdings.md

     Since this is a large scale project for us we have made a bulletlist of what needs to be done:

-    • Analyzing the current state of the OrgInv Infrastructure
+    • Analyzing the current state of the Doupont Holdings Infrastructure
-    • Optimizing the OrgInv Infrastructure and creating a plan for the optimized infrastructure.
+    • Optimizing the Doupont Holdings Infrastructure and creating a plan for the optimized infrastructure.
     • Drafting a cost-estimation
     • The creation of a graphic that allows one to have a high-level overview over the cloud-based infrastructure.
     • The Creation of a graphic that allows one to have a deep-level overview over the cloud-based infrastructure.